 Note that the amount of coils in a conductor is another major factor in inducing a voltage.
-Moving-coil dynamic microphones have conductive coils and are more easily capable of producing mic signals in a magnetic field.
+Moving-coil dynamic microphones have conductive coils and can produce mic signals in a magnetic field more easily.
 Ribbon diaphragms, on the other hand, have a more difficult time producing electrical signals.

 Active And Passive Ribbon Microphones

-So we’ve touched on the various ribbon microphone design types.
-Passive ribbon mics are still the most common but active ribbon mics (both solid-state and tube) do exist and are worth discussing in this complete guide.
+So we've touched on the various ribbon microphone design types.
+Passive ribbon mics are still the most common, but active ribbon mics (both solid-state and tube) exist and are worth discussing in this complete guide.

-Therefore, let’s have a look at the similarities and differences between passive, solid-state, and tube ribbon microphones.
+Therefore, let's look at the similarities and differences between passive, solid-state, and tube ribbon microphones.
 The easiest way to present this information is in a table:

 The Issue With Passive Ribbon Microphones